 October 24th, 2019

 It seems like it was just yesterday when you brought your little ball of fluff home to become a part of the family.
-This could have been when they were just 8 weeks old or if you were lucky to find them at a mature age.
+This could have been when they were just 8 weeks old or, if you were lucky to find them when they were older.
 Regardless of when your pet became a part of your life, you have always strived to make sure they are comfortable, well fed and well loved.

-At Chedoke Animal Hospital, our blood work is generally run in house and allows for quicker results.
-Quicker results means quicker treatment for your mature pet.
+At Chedoke Animal Hospital, our blood work is generally run in-house, allowing for quicker results and assessment.
+Quicker results mean quicker treatment for your mature pet.

 How is blood collected?

-Generally, a needle is inserted into the jugular vein to collect a small sample of blood.
-This is a large vessel which allows for quicker collection and pets seem to prefer this area for collection rather than a leg (especially those who hate their paws touched).
+Generally, a needle is inserted into the jugular vein (in the neck) to collect a small sample of blood.
+This is a large vessel which allows for quicker collection and pets seem to prefer this area for collection rather than a leg (especially those who hate their paws being touched).